 If you’re currently enrolled in Medicaid, it’s a good idea to familiarize yourself with your state’s eligibility rules, and figure out whether you’d be eligible if you were to apply today, with your current circumstances and income.

-But if the answer is no, be prepared for a coverage termination notice at some point after the PHE ends.
+But if the answer is no, be prepared for a coverage termination notice at some point after the end of March 2023.

 - If you have access to an employer-sponsored health plan, your loss of Medicaid coverage will trigger a special enrollment period that will allow you to enroll in the employer-sponsored plan.
-This window is only required to be 30 days, so don’t put this off (note that during the COVID national emergency, this deadline has not been applicable.
+This window is only required to be 60 days, so don’t put this off (note that during the COVID national emergency, this deadline has not been applicable.
 But it will start to apply again as of June 10, 2023, which is 60 days after the national emergency ends).

 - If you do not have access to an employer-sponsored health plan, you can apply for a premium tax credit (subsidy) to offset the cost of coverage in the health insurance marketplace in your state.
 Depending on your income, you might also qualify for cost-sharing reductions (CSR), which will make your out-of-pocket costs more affordable as long as you select a Silver-level plan (you can use premium subsidies with plans at any metal level, but CSR benefits only come with Silver plans).

 - The window to enroll in a marketplace plan will start 60 days before your Medicaid coverage ends, and if you’re in a state that uses HealthCare.gov, it will continue until July 31, 2024 (the end of the 14-month “unwinding period” for states that start the process the month after the end of the continuous coverage rule).
 This is a new special enrollment period that the federal government announced in January 2023.
 Anyone who attests to a loss of Medicaid between March 31, 2023 and July 31, 2024 can sign up for a plan through HealthCare.gov anytime in that window (this is a more lenient approach than the normal rules, under which the special enrollment period ends 60 days after the loss of coverage).
 State-run exchanges have the option to offer this special enrollment period, or they can use their normal protocols of offering a window that starts 60 days before the loss of coverage and ends 60 days after it.
 But in any case, you’ll need to submit your application before your Medicaid ends if you want to have seamless coverage or a minimal gap in coverage.
 Your new marketplace plan cannot have a retroactive effective date and won’t take effect until at least the first of the month after you apply.
 So you’ll have a gap in coverage if you submit your marketplace application after your Medicaid coverage has terminated.

 - The subsidies that are currently available in the marketplace are particularly generous, thanks to the American Rescue Plan, and you might be pleasantly surprised to see how affordable the coverage will be.
-The enhanced subsidies (ie, even better than the Affordable Care Act’s original subsidies) will remain in place through the end of 2022 — and Congress might extend them for future years (even if they don’t, the regular ACA subsidies will continue to be available after 2022).
+And the enhanced subsidies (ie, even better than the Affordable Care Act’s original subsidies) will remain in place through the end of 2025, thanks to an extension granted by the Inflation Reduction Act.

-There is a new special enrollment period that allows people with household income up to 150% of the poverty level to enroll in coverage year-round, for as long as the enhanced subsidies remain in place (so at least through the end of 2022, and possibly longer if Congress grants another extension).
+There is a relatively new special enrollment period that allows people with household income up to 150% of the poverty level to enroll in coverage year-round, for as long as the enhanced subsidies remain in place (so at least through the end of 2025, and possibly longer if Congress grants another extension).
 And some states that also offer additional state-funded subsidies allow people with higher incomes to enroll year-round.

-If you don’t have access to an employer-sponsored plan and you are eligible for marketplace subsidies (most people are), the best course of action is to simply enroll in a marketplace plan as soon as you know that your Medicaid coverage will be terminated, in order to avoid any gap in coverage.
+If you don’t have access to an employer-sponsored plan and you are eligible for marketplace subsidies (most people are), the best course of action is to enroll in a marketplace plan as soon as you know that your Medicaid coverage will be terminated, in order to avoid or minimize a gap in coverage.
 This is true regardless of whether you’ll qualify for the new low-income special enrollment period, since you’ll have a normal loss-of-coverage special enrollment period when your Medicaid ends, and you can take advantage of it right away.

-The impending termination of the PHE and return to business-as-usual for Medicaid can be a nerve-wracking prospect for some enrollees.
+The impending termination of FFCRA’s continuous coverage rules and return to business as usual for Medicaid can be a nerve-wracking prospect for some enrollees.
 Many people who enrolled in Medicaid since early 2020 have never experienced the regular eligibility redeterminations and renewal processes that have long been a part of Medicaid, and those will resume in April 2023 (some enrollees won’t receive a renewal notification for several months after that, depending on the approach that their state uses).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.